 This beautiful spot on the Little River is has several hiking trails to the Historic Little Greenbrier community.
 By taking the Metcalf Bottoms Trail, you van visit an old schoolhouse, graveyard, and the Walker Sisters cabin.

 From Wears Valley Road, turn onto Lyon Springs Ln and follow it into the national park via Line Springs Rd.
 To reach the picnic area, continue on Wear Cove Gap Rd until you reach Little River Gorge Road.

 Before you co hiking in the national park, you can pick up anything you need at Great Smoky Mountain Outfitters a local outdoor gear and hiking shop.

 To make a living, farmers in remote communities like Wears Valley often turned to making corn liquor by the light of the moon to escape revenuers.
-Take a tour of the distillery to learn more about the history of moonshine in the Smokies and try some free samples for yourself at Jakes Creek Distillery in Wears Valley, TN.
+Take a tour of the distillery to learn more about the history of moonshine in the Smokies and try some free samples for yourself at this distillery in Wears Valley, TN.